orta/relay/website/spec/ObjectIdentification.md

 ## Fields

 A server compliant with this spec may expose root fields that accept a list of input arguments, and returns a list of responses.
-For Relay to use these fields, these fields must be *plural identifying root fields*, and obey the following requirements.
+For spec-compliant clients to use these fields, these fields must be *plural identifying root fields*, and obey the following requirements.

-NOTE Relay-compliant servers may expose root fields that are not *plural identifying root fields*; the Relay client will just be unable to use those fields as root fields in its queries.
+NOTE Spec-compliant servers may expose root fields that are not *plural identifying root fields*; the spec-compliant client will just be unable to use those fields as root fields in its queries.

 *Plural identifying root fields* must have a single argument.
 The type of that